Poll: Only 17% of Mass. voters can name their county sheriff

 “We’re going to have convenings, educational convenings, talks, possibly candidate debates,” said Javier Luengo-Garrido, a strategist with ACLU Massachusetts.
 “This is going to be a campaign that we’re going to lead and people are going to really understand what a sheriff does.”

-Statewide, 17 percent of participants could correctly name their sheriff, 41 percent didn't know sheriff was an elected position, and only 10 percent of respondents knew the correct term length of six years.
+Statewide, 17% of participants could correctly name their sheriff, 41 percent didn’t know that the sheriff was an elected position, and only 10% of respondents knew the correct term length of six years.

+County government in Massachusetts does not play as large a role in local governing as it does in other, sometimes larger, states.

 There are 14 in Massachusetts, one for each county.
 In 2016, every single incumbent sheriff won reelection and only four faced challengers.
 ACLU Massachusetts Field Director Laura Rótolo said over half a million people went to the polls in 2016 but did not vote for a candidate for sheriff.

-Note: Editor’s note: {em}Kevin F. Coppinger is the sheriff of Essex County, which encompasses 34 municipalities.